 Research that informs patient care

-We also work in collaboration with the scientists at the UC Irvine School of Medicine's Epilepsy Research Center (EpiCenter), one of the world's premiere epilepsy research facilities.
+We also work in collaboration with the scientists at the UCI School of Medicine's Epilepsy Research Center (EpiCenter), one of the world's premiere epilepsy research facilities.
 At the research center, our physicians work with scientists on a wide range of basic, translational and clinical research that ultimately benefits our patients.

 Our board-certified neurologists, who have additional training in epilepsy, provide each patient with a complete diagnostic work-up, after which they outline the best options for care and treatment.